D8A-SCIENCE/hpc-gitbook/logging-in-and-setting-up-your-hpc-account/pbstop-your-cluster-roadmap.md

 > **Subcluster:** a set of computers with similar computing characteristics.

-W\&M's HPC has multiple sub-clusters including Vortex, Bora, Hima, Meltemi, etc...
-You can read about each of them here: [https://www.wm.edu/offices/it/services/researchcomputing/hw/nodes/index.php](https://www.wm.edu/offices/it/services/researchcomputing/hw/nodes/index.php)
+W&M's HPC has multiple sub-clusters including Vortex, Bora, Hima, Meltemi, etc...
+You can read about each of them [here](https://www.wm.edu/offices/it/services/researchcomputing/hw/nodes/index.php)

 > **Node:** A node is an individual computer within a sub-cluster.